o3de/o3de.org/content/docs/userguide/components/network-binding.md

 ---
-description: ' Use the Network Binding component in &ALY; to mark an entity as able to be replicated across the network. '
+description: ' Use the Network Binding component in Lumberyard to mark an entity as able to be replicated across the network. '
 title: Network Binding
 ---